larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (13:30)
 A senior hardware engineer at at
-Digital Equipment Corporation and this this clip is in PDP six days so the
+Digital Equipment Corporation and this this clip is in PDP-6 days so the
-PDP six was designed like many deck projects of that era by two engineers.
+PDP-6 was designed like many DEC projects of that era by two engineers.
 One senior in one junior.
 The senior engineer was Gordon Bell.
 And and the junior engineer was was Alan
-Kotok on the PD and Alan later dust the deck.
+Kotok on the PD and Alan later dust the DEC.
 (14:03)
 10 that's right, yeah, and.
 And no OK the the other person